Esnagofer/MSX.js/README.md

 See a demo running at http://msxjs.com:4000/.

+Tested in the following browsers:

+* Chrome 32.0 (JavaScript V8 3.22)

 ## Lib and Roms directories

 Create a directory called _lib_ to put jQuery and Bootstrap libs there.